nicomelnyk/pajaritos_contesta/chrome-extension/README.md

-# Pajaritos Contesta - Chrome Extension
+# Pajaritos de Guardia - Chrome Extension

 A Chrome extension that automatically replies to Facebook posts based on keyword rules.
 Works with all Facebook posts including groups (bypasses API limitations).